 - Determine if a site visit is needed and represent you during the visit if required.

 - Complete the application form.

-- Complete the paperwork required including process descriptions, fuel specifications, emission calculations, stack height calculations, site plans, location plans and additions to management systems etc.
+- Complete the paperwork required including process descriptions, fuel specifications, air quality assessment, stack height calculations, site plans, location plans and additions to/implementation of an environmental management systems etc.

 - Advise you on the procedures and requirements you will need to implement on-site to adhere to the regulations.

-- Ensure you pay the correct fees to the Local Authority.
+- Ensure you pay the correct fees to the regulator.

 - Describe your on-going monitoring requirements.

 - Provide you with documentation to enable you to comply with ongoing monitoring requirements.